shubham-goel/SuBa-Dots/README.md

 # SubaDots
- code.fun.do Hackathon, Microsoft Academia AcceleratorModified version of the classic Dots game, implemented by designing a Cairo Tiled Pentagonal Web.
+ code.fun.do Hackathon, Microsoft Academia Accelerator Modified version of the classic Dots game, implemented by designing a Cairo Tiled Pentagonal Web.